menandmice/micetro_docs/guides/implementation/updates.rst

 1. Select :guilabel:`Prepare Update` to start the update process.

 2. A package for the new version is downloaded and prepared for deployment.
-This includes uploading a package to each DNS and DHCP server, as well as each appliance, if the new update package includes an update for them.
+This includes uploading a package to each DNS and DHCP server, as well as each appliance if the new update package includes an update for them.

 Deploying the Update
 ^^^^^^^^^^^^^^^^^^^^^